LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-11-Added script that counts directories and subdirectories in the current directory 12-Added script that displays the 10 newest files in the current directory 13-Added script that prints items that appear only once, after being sorted
+11-Added script that counts directories and subdirectories in the current directory 12-Added script that displays the 10 newest files in the current directory 13-Added script that prints items that appear only once, after being sorted 14-Added script that display lines containing a certain pattern, from a specific file